-Cross sources of resistance to different stresses made with large-seeded lines with contrasting colors in Uganda
+Cross sources of resistance to different stresses made with large seeded lines with contrasting colors in Uganda

-A set of 22 crosses were made between Andean market class varieties from Uganda and drought, bruchid, and stem maggot imported germplasm.
+A set of 22 crosses were made between Andean market class varieties from Uganda and drought, bruchid and stem maggot imported germplasm.
+These will be evaluated in the field next season.

-Sensory evaluation of elite lines with superior cooking time and mineral bioavailablity in Uganda.
+Conduct sensory evaluation of elite lines with superior cooking time and mineral bioavailablity in Uganda.

-Twelve elite lines from the ADP are being multiplied and will undergo sensory evaluation on-farm next year (2015) using participatory variety selection trails.
+A total of 12 elite lines from the ADP are being multiplied and will undergo sensory evaluation onfarm next year (2015) using participatory variety selection trails.
+The application to conduct this sensory evaluation has been submitted to Michigan State University's Institutional Review Board and was approved as Exempt.